-The photographic exhibition "Focus on glaciers" took place in Trieste during October 2016 in the lobby of the early-XIX century neoclassical palace, initially the seat of the stock exchange established by Maria Theresa of Habsburg and now headquarters of the Trieste Chamber of Commerce.
+The photographic exhibition, titled "Focus on glaciers" took place in Trieste during October 2016 in the lobby of an early 19th century neoclassical palace, initially the seat of the stock exchange established by Maria Theresa of the House of Habsburg and now the headquarters of the Trieste Chamber of Commerce.
 The venue was specifically chosen to attract people who cross the lobby daily for work activities.
-The exhibition was scheduled among the public events foreseen for the Settimana del Pianeta Terra (The Week of the Earth Planet, Figure 1), a scientific festival spread throughout the Italian territory aiming to promote the geosciences and to increase public awareness for the reduction of natural risks.
-The photographs for the exhibition were selected after an OGS internal call to collect images focused on glaciers, acquired during scientific expeditions and field trips in the polar areas, or other relevant regions.
-Indeed, the OGS researchers and technicians throughout the years collected an exceptional heritage of high-quality images.
-For each photograph, the authors had to provide the information about the place, the year and season, the scientific context, and a comment on the motivation, emotional context, and technical details.
-A committee, formed by geoscientists who were experts in photography and communication skills, selected the images that were most suitable for the exhibition following the principles expressed in Section 3.
-Aesthetic and technical criteria mainly guided the choice of the photographs, but particular attention was also paid to the message that the image could convey to the receiver.
-The committee received 130 photographs, from which 26 images were chosen for the exhibition, corresponding to approximately 20% of the original photographic set.
-The photographs mainly illustrated the two polar regions, as well as the Alps and other mountainous regions.
-The exhibition was freely accessible to the Chamber of Commerce's visitors and employers and therefore to working-age adults (18-64 years).
-At the exhibition opening, as well as on the occasion of other conferences related to the Earth Planet public event, the authors of the photographs were present and directly interacted with the public (Figure 2).
+The exhibition was scheduled among the public events foreseen for the Settimana del Pianeta Terra (Planet Earth Week; Fig. 1), a scientific festival spread throughout the Italian territory aiming to promote the geosciences and to increase public awareness of the need to reduce natural risks.
+The photographs for the exhibition were selected after an OGS internal call for the submission of images focused on glaciers acquired during scientific expeditions and field trips in the polar areas or other relevant regions.
+Indeed, the OGS researchers and technicians, throughout the years, collected an exceptional treasury of high-quality images.
+For each photograph, the creators had to provide information about the place, the year and season, the scientific context, and a comment on the motivation, emotional context, and technical details.
+A committee, formed by geoscientists who were experts in photography and communication skills, selected the images that were most suitable for the exhibition following the principles expressed in Sect.
+3. Aesthetic and technical criteria mainly guided the choice of the photographs, but particular attention was also paid to the message that the image could convey to the receiver.
+The committee received 130 photographs, of which 26 images were chosen for the exhibition, corresponding to approximately 20% of the original photographic set.
+The photographs mainly illustrated the two polar regions and the Alps and other mountainous regions.
+The exhibition was freely accessible to the Chamber of Commerce's visitors and employers and, therefore, to working-age adults (18-64 years).
+At the exhibition opening, and on the occasion of other conferences related to the Earth Planet public event, the creators of the photographs were present and directly interacted with the public (Fig. 2).